 The ACH Junior Volunteer Program introduces high school students (ages 14-18) to the world of volunteering and health care careers.
 Junior volunteers gain new skills, meet new people, and help make a difference in the community!

-- Will you be able to complete the special project program requirements?
+- Will you be able to complete the program requirements/application?

 Other Ways to Help

-If you that cannot commit to a regular schedule, you can help with special projects off-campus.
+If you that cannot commit to coming to ACH to volunteer, you can help with special projects off-campus.
 Click here to read about ways you can help.
 Helping with off-campus special projects is an excellent way to get service hours or to get your school or club involved.